Go Beyond Book Club

 • Privacy Policy

 • Place stem tags on your wine glasses (see below) and write character names from your novel on each one.
 Stencil pictures of the characters, names or quotes to add a special touch.
-You can use a rubber stamp or flower stickers as well
+You can use a rubber stamp or flower decals as well

 Book page flowers on Go Beyond Book Club